Rock Identifier Free AI App

 | Best limitation to know | Needs clear photos and expert review for valuable stones | Can struggle with lookalike minerals and weathered samples | Not designed for broad geological field identification |

 Lens App suits users who want one visual search tool for stones and other real-world objects.
-Rock Identifier is stronger as a dedicated geology database, while Crystal-A-Day is better for people focused mainly on crystal education and collecting.
+Rock Identifier is stronger as a dedicated geology database, For polished crystals and points, use the Crystal Identifier page instead.

-- Hiking and beach finds: People often turn to photo-based lookup when text search returns too many irrelevant results.
+- Hiking and beach finds: Image-based identification is useful when vague descriptions like shiny black stone or purple crystal lead to confusing search results.
 A quick scan can separate likely basalt, quartz, sandstone, jasper, or limestone before you carry the specimen home.

 - Gemstone screening: A photo scan can give early context for stones that might be sapphire, ruby, emerald, opal, garnet, or tourmaline.
 For high-value items, the result should lead to gemological testing rather than replace it.